Be My Cat: A Film for Anne: Plot

 Upon meeting the second actress, Flory, Adrian discovers that the photos she had sent him of herself were outdated.
 Displeased with her age and weight, Adrian berates her.
 Flory offers him sexual favors in exchange for letting her be in the movie, but he refuses.

-Adrian later agrees to allow Flory to stay as they pick up the third actress, Alexandra.
+Adrian agrees to allow Flory to stay as they pick up the third actress, Alexandra.
 Adrian asks Alexandra to wait upstairs, then ties up Flory in the basement and uses a kitchen knife to remove fat from her body in an attempt to make her thinner.
 Two neighbors arrive to investigate after hearing Flory's screams, but Adrian assures them that they are filming a horror movie.
 Later that night, Adrian returns with a catsuit, intending for Flory to wear it, but is surprised to find her dead from blood loss.
 Acknowledging that he has completely disappeared into his character, he feels that he has already proved his talents to Anne and thus can send Alexandra home.

 When Alexandra finds Flory's body, Adrian guiltily deliberates killing Alexandra, knowing she will likely report him to the police.
 She briefly tries to escape, but ultimately tries to reason with Adrian.
-He finds himself somewhat attracted to Alexandra due to her resemblance to Anne Hathaway, but assures Anne that he only loves her.
+He finds himself somewhat attracted to Alexandra due to her resemblance to Anne, but assures Anne that he only loves her.
 Using this to her advantage, Alexandra encourages him to travel to Hollywood so he can profess his feelings for Anne in person.
 Adrian is initially apprehensive due to his fear of leaving his hometown, but relents when Alexandra excites him with the prospect of marrying and having children with Anne.
-He agrees to let her live, on the condition that she waits in the basement for thirty minutes, giving him time to escape and leave for Hollywood.
+He agrees to let her live on the condition that she wait in the basement for thirty minutes, giving him time to escape and leave for Hollywood.
 Alexandra wishes him luck, and an overjoyed Adrian, deciding that he does not need to make a movie after all since the movie was just a means to be with Anne, turns off the camera.